Songmu/tagpr/README.md

 ## Configuration

-Describe the settings in the .tagpr file directly under the repository.
+Describe the settings in the .tagpr file directly under the repository in gitconfig format.
 This is automatically created the first time tagpr is run, but feel free to adjust it.
 The following configuration items are available

 ### tagpr.releaseBranch
 Generally, it is "main."
 It is the branch for releases.
 The pcpr tracks this branch,